heavyblotto/memorativa/docs/story.md

 This prototype for "Apple" uses the Sun as the central concept and other planets (Mercury, Venus, Mars, Jupiter, Saturn, Moon) to represent different conceptual vectors, creating a richer and more nuanced representation than a single percept-triplet.
 The angular relationships between these triplets within a chart would further define the semantic connections and complexities of the "Apple" concept.

+## AI encoding method

+Memorativa can leverage AI to automate the initial encoding of inputs into percept-triplets and prototypes.
+This process combines traditional Natural Language Processing (NLP) techniques with a custom symbolic data dictionary to ground the AI's analysis in the core principles of Memorativa.

+Here's a potential approach for the AI encoding method:

+1.  **Input Analysis**: The AI receives a player input, which can be a text, image, URL, or other media.
+Along with the input object, the player provides a **Title** and **Description** to contextualize their perception.
+2.  **Keyword Extraction & Semantic Analysis**: Using NLP techniques, the AI extracts key terms and performs semantic analysis to understand the input's meaning and context.
+This step can involve:
+    *   Analyzing the player-provided **Description** for keywords, nouns, verbs, adjectives, and adverbs.
+    *   Analyzing sentence structure and relationships between words in the **Description**.
+    *   Determining the overall topic and sentiment of the input based on the **Title** and **Description**.
+    *   Optionally, performing content analysis on the input object itself (e.g., image recognition, text analysis of a URL).
+3.  **Symbolic Data Dictionary Lookup**: Memorativa provides the AI with a custom seed RAG comprised of a symbolic data dictionary.
+This dictionary correlates keywords and semantic concepts with astrological archetypes (planets, signs, houses) and their traditional interpretations.
+For example:
+    *   "Red," "beauty," "pleasure," might be associated with Venus.
+    *   "Knowledge," "communication," "information," might be associated with Mercury.
+    *   "Action," "energy," "cultivation," might be associated with Mars.
+    *   "Abundance," "expansion," "commonality," might be associated with Jupiter.
+    *   "Structure," "limitation," "cycles," might be associated with Saturn.
+    *   "Emotions," "nurturing," "comfort," might be associated with Moon.
+    *   "Core identity," "central theme," might be associated with Sun.
+4.  **Percept-Triplet Generation**: Based on the keyword analysis and symbolic dictionary lookup, the AI generates an initial percept-triplet.
+    *   The **Archetypal Vector (Planet)** is determined by the dominant symbolic association derived from the input object, **Title**, and **Description**.
+    *   The **Expression Vector (Zodiacal Sign)** and **Domain Vector (House)** can be initially assigned based on contextual keywords or default to general signs/houses (e.g., Libra for balance, 3rd House for general knowledge) and refined in later stages, informed by the **Title** and **Description**.
+    *   The **Title** and **Description** of the percept-triplet are directly derived from the player-provided **Title** and **Description**, ensuring player context is preserved.
+5.  **Prototype Construction (Optional)**: For more complex inputs, the AI can construct an initial prototype by:
+    *   Breaking down the input into multiple facets or sub-concepts based on deeper analysis of the input object, **Title**, and **Description**.
+    *   Generating a percept-triplet for each facet, potentially associating them with different planets based on the symbolic dictionary.
+    *   Designating a central "Sun" percept to represent the core concept of the input.

+**Example**:

+**Input Text**: "The joy of learning new things." **Title**: "Learning is Joyful" **Description**: "Experiencing the happiness derived from acquiring new knowledge and skills."

+**AI Encoding Process**:

+1.  **Input Analysis**: Input Text: "The joy of learning new things.", Title: "Learning is Joyful", Description: "Experiencing the happiness derived from acquiring new knowledge and skills."
+2.  **Keyword Extraction & Semantic Analysis**: Keywords from Description: "happiness," "learning," "knowledge," "skills."
+Semantic analysis indicates a positive sentiment related to intellectual and skill-based discovery, framed as joyful in the Title.
+3.  **Symbolic Data Dictionary Lookup**:
+    *   "Joy," "happiness," "pleasure" -> Venus, Jupiter
+    *   "Learning," "knowledge," "skills" -> Mercury, 9th House
+4.  **Percept-Triplet Generation**:
+    *   **Title**: "Learning is Joyful" (Player-provided Title)
+    *   **Description**: "Experiencing the happiness derived from acquiring new knowledge and skills."
+(Player-provided Description)
+    *   **Archetypal Vector**: Jupiter (representing joy, expansion, learning)
+    *   **Expression Vector**: Sagittarius (representing exploration, enthusiasm, new horizons)
+    *   **Domain Vector**: 9th House (representing higher learning, new experiences, philosophy)

+This AI-driven encoding method, incorporating player-provided context, provides a starting point for representing diverse inputs within the Memorativa framework.
+Players can then refine and expand upon these initial encodings through interaction with the system, further developing the prototypes and exploring the angular relationships between concepts.

 ## Imaginaries

 Here is the summary so-far of the Memorativa encoding model: